 - Any other income you earn

-So say you are a self employed hairdresser and also rent out a property, the amount of income tax you pay will be based on the total of the two.
+So say you are a self-employed hairdresser and also rent out a property, the amount of income tax you pay will be based on the total earnings from the two.

 The personal allowance for those earning between £100,000 – £122,000 disappears.
 You will lose £1 of Personal Allowance for every £2 of Income between this threshold and an estimate for this is reflected in above calculations, meaning there is no personal allowance available for those with earnings above £122,000